How to Grow More with Greenhouse Maintenance

 • Stay vigilant.
 Check your plants for signs of pest activity every day.
 Things to look for include holes on the leaves and plants withering unexpectedly.
 As soon as you discover an infested plant, remove and dispose of it immediately, otherwise, the pests will spread to other plants in your greenhouse or garden.

-The humidity level in greenhouses is often much higher than that on the outside, which is beneficial to many plants.
+The humidity level in greenhouses is often much higher than that on the outside, which is beneficial for many plants.
 However, if the humidity level is neglected, it can cause the air inside to become either too humid or too dry.
 To maintain a decent level of humidity and keep plants healthy, check out the following tips.

 • If you feel that the humidity is too low, place a tray or a small bucket of water on the floor of your greenhouse during the day.
 The evaporating water will help raise the humidity level.